Kalshi prediction site suspends three political candidates for betting on their own races

 This is Kalshi’s second round of major enforcement actions this year.
 In February, it suspended an employee of YouTube star MrBeast and a little-known candidate for California governor who bet $200 on his own race.

-A source familiar with the matter says Kalshi, as it did in prior cases, is expected to donate the fines from Wednesday’s enforcement actions to a nonprofit organization that educates consumers about financial markets.
+A source familiar with the matter said Kalshi, as it did in prior cases, is expected to donate the more than $7,500 in fines from Wednesday’s enforcement actions to a nonprofit organization that educates consumers about financial markets.

 Legal gray area